airshipit/pegleg/docs/source/cli.rst

 Collect
 -------
-Output complete config for one site
+Output complete config for one site.
+It is assumed that all lint errors have been corrected already.

 **site_name**

 Name of the site.
+(Required).

 **-s / --save-location**